Medicine at UEA

 A Health Care profession

-The University will also consider applications from applicants with current registration as a health professional with an appropriate professional statutory regulatory body.
+Current registration as a health professional with an appropriate professional statutory regulatory body within the UK.

 To be able to complete assignments for modules 1 and 2 of this course, applicants will be required to have a teaching role or have organised the opportunity to teach health/social care professionals.
-It is therefore essential for applicants planning to teach face to face or online within the UK to be registered with a relevant health professional regulatory body in the UK.
+It is therefore essential for applicants planning to teach face to face or online, to be registered with a relevant health professional regulatory body in the UK.

 Applications from students whose first language is not English are welcome.
 We require evidence of proficiency in English (including writing, speaking, listening and reading):